With support from the U.S. Embassy in Lebanon

 🇱🇧 Legal Situation in Lebanon

 Lebanon is not a signatory to the 1980 Hague Convention, creating a legal vacuum.
-The legal system is complex due to sectarian plurality, where different personal status laws govern each sect.
-Criminally, a parent who takes their child outside Lebanon is not considered a “kidnapper” under Article 495 of the Penal Code, but may be punished under Article 496 for non-compliance with court decisions, and cases are treated as ordinary custody disputes.
+The legal system is complicated due to sectarian plurality, where different personal status laws govern each sect.
+Legally, parental abduction is not a crime under Lebanese Laws, and so any parent who abducts a child to/from Lebanon in breach of a custody right, is not legally considered an abductor.
+Most cases of international parental child abduction are resolved as ordinary custody disputes.

 Lebanese law application faces major challenges including sectarian legal plurality leading to conflicting judgments and lack of recognition of foreign judgments, prolonging disputes.
 Additionally, absence of rapid procedures and difficulty in judgment enforcement, potential bias in some sectarian courts, lack of judicial expertise, absence of international coordination, and high litigation costs all hinder effective resolution of these cases.